telerik/kendo-react/docs/knowledge-base/grid-add-clear-filters-button.md

 This is an example showcasing how to limit the value:

 {% meta height:360 %}
+{% embed_file grid/grid-add-clear-filters-button/app.jsx preview %}
-{% embed_file grid/grid-add-clear-filters-button/main.jsx preview %}
+{% embed_file grid/grid-add-clear-filters-button/main.jsx %}
 {% endmeta %}